abelardopardo/ontask_b/Roadmap.md

 ## Pending release:

-- Include conditions to control appearance of questions in survey

 - Support for a development platform in containers (Docker)

 ## Upcoming features (in no particular order)

-1) Plugin that reads from Moodle logs and creates a table that is merged (in batch mode)

-2) Plugin that rounds a column with float values
+1) Plugin that rounds a column with float values

-3) Load content from Canvas gradebook through API
+1) Load content from Canvas gradebook through API

-4) Explore unfolding a "learner platform" functionality condensing multiple workflows
+1) Explore unfolding a "learner platform" functionality condensing multiple workflows